Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 IFF

-The food ingredients unit generated nearly $3.1 billion in annual sales in 2025 and about $430 million in EBITDA.
+The food ingredients unit generated nearly $3.1 billion in sales in 2025 and about $430 million in EBITDA.
+The sale comes after IFF said it has divested 13 non-core businesses over the past several years, producing nearly $10 billion in gross proceeds.

-The company also reiterated its 2026 outlook.
-It expects full-year sales of $10.5 billion to $10.8 billion and adjusted operating EBITDA of $2.05 billion to $2.15 billion.
-It still sees comparable currency-neutral sales growth of 1% to 4% and comparable currency-neutral adjusted operating EBITDA growth of 3% to 8%.
+IFF said the transaction is expected to close by the end of the second quarter of 2027.
+It also reiterated full-year 2026 guidance for sales of $10.5 billion to $10.8 billion and adjusted operating EBITDA of $2.05 billion to $2.15 billion.
+The company said comparable currency-neutral sales growth is expected to be 1% to 4%, while comparable currency-neutral adjusted operating EBITDA growth is expected to be 3% to 8%.

-IFF said the deal is expected to close by the end of the second quarter of 2027.
-As a result of these announcements, the company's shares have moved -1.66% on the market, and are now trading at a price of $74.79.
-If you want to know more, read the company's complete 8-K report here.
+After the sale, IFF said it will focus on three businesses: taste, scent, and health & biosciences.
+It said the streamlined portfolio is expected over time to support mid-single-digit revenue growth and high-single-digit adjusted EBITDA growth.
+As a result of these announcements, the company's shares have moved -2.5% on the market, and are now trading at a price of $74.15.
+For more information, read the company's full 8-K submission here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.